Blue coral

 Blue coral (Heliopora coerulea) is a species of colonial coral.
 It is the only octocoral known to produce a massive skeleton.
 This skeleton is formed of aragonite, similar to that of scleractinia.
 Individual polyps live in tubes within the skeleton and are connected by a thin layer of tissue over the outside of the skeleton.

 Description

-The blue coral is the only extant octocoral with a massive skeleton, The unique octocoral species known to create a significant skeleton is coerulea. which is composed of fibrocrystalline aragonite (calcium carbonate).
+The blue coral is the only extant octocoral with a massive skeleton, which is composed of fibrocrystalline aragonite (calcium carbonate).
 It is a hermatypic zooxanthellaete species with either blue or green-grey polyps located within its skeleton, with each containing eight tentacles.
 Its colonies are either columnar, plate like or branched.
 It is a tolerant species and is used in marine aquariums.

 Iron salts give the skeleton of Heliopora coerulea its unique color, which allows for easy recognition in fossil outcrops.
 As such, it is fairly abundant within paleontology, with fossils indicating the species has remained unchanged since the Cretaceous.

 Blue coral has shown a particular resistance to thermal changes in its environment and has actually grown more in warmer temperatures.